sandyby/PostCode/README.md

 Please require the phpmailer using Composer in the terminal : composer require phpmailer/phpmailer

+-- MAKE SURE TO MOVE THE .ZIP FOLDER TO htdocs/ or www/ or any of the main folder according to what you use for local development env. --
 -- MAKE SURE TO RENAME THE DOWNLOADED ZIP FILE INTO PostCode (case sensitive) --

 If the verification/forget password process failed, make sure that the path/location of this downloaded and extracted folder is located in the correct path as the one inside